 Native vegetation is to be retained and rehabilitated within the entirety of the 30m riparian buffer to South Creek (from top of creek bank) in accordance with the approved Vegetation Management Plan (VMP).

-The area to be rehabilitated shall be clearly defined from the developed area with the extent of the 30m Vegetated Riparian Zone (VRZ) to be demarcated on site by the concrete pathway as shown on the ‘Landscape Masterplan Ground and Entry plan’ (Dwg.1100).
-All planting to the south of this pathway shall comprise riparian vegetation (not turfed) with signage provided to clearly indicate that this area should not be traversed.
+All planting south of the southern extent of the building (including undercroft) shall comprise riparian vegetation (not turfed) with signage provided to clearly indicate that this area should not be traversed.

 The applicant shall create a Public Positive Covenant, under Section 77B of the Conveyancing Act 1919, over the area of the site identified as the Vegetated Riparian Zone, requiring that the area be managed in accordance with the requirements of the VMP.
 The covenant shall also prohibit the erection of any structures (other than those approved under this consent), provision of fill material or clearing of native vegetation within this zone and stipulate that any fencing within this area shall not block stormwater flows or collect debris in storm events.